walidelnozahy/cloud/docs/workflows/personal-instances.md

 ---
-title: Personal Development Instances
+title: Developer Sandboxes (Personal Instances)
-menuText: Personal Instances
+menuText: Developer Sandboxes
-description: Learn about Personal Development Instances and how to use them.
+description: Learn about Developer Sandboxes and how to use them.
 menuOrder: 1
 parent: Worklows
 ---

-# Personal Instances
+# Developer Sandboxes

-Personal instances are the place that you start working on your Cloud application.
-When you type cloud from your terminal, Serverless Cloud CLI instantiate a personal instance of the app in that folder.
-If the folder is empty and doesn't include a project, you'll be prompted to select an app or start a new app from templates.
+Developer sandboxes are the place that you start working on your Cloud application.
+When you type `cloud` from your terminal, Serverless Cloud CLI connects to your developer sandbox of the app associated with that folder.
+If the folder is empty and doesn't include a project, you'll be prompted to select an app or start a new app from one of our templates.

-Personal instances are temporary and will be teared down when you exit from Cloud Shell either by typing `quit`, `exit` or pressing `ctrl+c`.
-The personal instance URL that you see on Cloud Shell becomes inaccessible when you quit from Cloud Shell.
+Developer sandboxes are your own personal workspaces that let you interate on and test code without worrying about affecting production workloads or interfering with other developers.

-### Why Personal Instances Matter
+### Why Developer Sandboxes Matter

-The biggest problem of cloud development was the productivity loss while working on local due to mocking cloud resources or assuming their behaviours.
-The feedback loop generally contains "develop -> deploy -> test issues -> see error" steps that are repeated numerously.
-With Serverless Cloud, it's possible to develop against Cloud.
-The changes you make are synced to Cloud instantly (less than a second depending on the change).
-In this way, you can be sure that your code will behave same on production as it behaves in your personal instance.
+One of the biggest problems with cloud development is the productivity lost while trying to replicate, emulate, or mock cloud resources locally.
+Without local emulation, the feedback loop generally consists of "develop -> deploy -> test -> see error", all of which can take a painfully long time.
+With Serverless Cloud, it's possible to develop in Cloud while still using your local development tools.
+The changes you make locally are automatically synced and deployed to your developer sandbox instantly (typically less than a second depending on the size of the change).
+This gives you a rapid development feedback loop that will ensure your code will behave in production as it behaves in your developer sandbox.